 Community-Acquired Pneumonia Clinical Decision Support Implementation Toolkit helps clinicians and clinical informaticians in primary care and other ambulatory settings implement and adopt the community-acquired pneumonia clinical decision support alert for the management of community-acquired pneumonia.

-Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families is an ongoing project that currently offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.
-The full guide is in development.
+Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.

 Health Literacy Universal Precautions Toolkit, 2nd Edition can help primary care practices reduce the complexity of health care, increase patient understanding of health information, and enhance support for patients of all literacy levels.
 It includes tools to improve spoken and written communication, tools to improve selfmanagement and empowerment, and others.

 Improving Your Laboratory Testing Process: A Step-by-Step Guide for Rapid-Cycle Patient Safety and Quality Improvement increases the reliability of the lab testing process within a medical office with step-by-step guidance.
 Includes checklists and materials to help communicate with patients.